KeenanThompson/Zero-Trust-Architecture-Multi-Cloud/architecture/zero_trust_overview.md

 - Endpoint plane: macOS, iOS/iPadOS, Windows, and Linux devices hardened and monitored.
 - SaaS plane: SSO/SAML and SCIM-based provisioning for selected SaaS applications.
 - Automation: Python and shell scripts used for IAM auditing and host hardening checks.

-This architecture is a small-scale sandbox representative of enterprise environments.